monk-afk/SquareOne/templates/markdown/updates.md

 # Recent Updates

+### April 28 2025 | Mods Update {.header-separator}

+- ***Abandoned Protector Patch***

+Nodes which are now affected by the abandoned protector mechanic:

+- Mailbox (Red Cube)
+- Inbox (White Round)
+- Shopsign

+The items in an abandoned shop can only be removed from the shop.
+Items cannot be moved within the shop, neither can items be moved into the shop.

+Patched a bug caused by placing protector blocks on an abandoned protector too quickly; [see issue #46](https://github.com/monk-afk/SquareOne/issues/46).

+- ***Clearobjects caused the removal of some animals***

+Unfortunately, the command was not able to clear the objects from the entire world; some animals were removed while others were not.

+- ***Old spawn demolished!***

+The spawn build was an impressive structure.
+I loved telling people that it was built using mathematics and explain how spawn was a [Menger Cube twisted by a Fibonacci Spiral](/scripts/spawn_build.lua)

+However, building inside the spawn building was becoming increasingly frustrating.
+There was no place to build, despite being 6 stories high; and it was oddly shaped, having almost no symmetry.

+Now, I have room to build stuff.

 ### April 14 2025 | Announcement {.header-separator}

 - ***A new regulation implemented in relation to the abandoned protector mechanic.***